ntu-hci-lab/AirRacket/README.md

 <a name="additional-racket-sports"/>

 ### Additional Racket Sports
-Besides the three racket sports (pingpong/badminton/tennis) we demonstrated and experimented in our paper, we also put some additional racket sports design in the `./3D Racket Model/Other Raccket Sports/`, including design for baseball, hockey, golf, racquet ball, and a sword.
+Besides the three racket sports (pingpong/badminton/tennis) we demonstrated and experimented in our paper, we also put some additional racket sports design in the `./3D Racket Model/Other Raccket Sports/`, including designs for baseball, hockey, golf, racquet ball, and a sword.

 <img src="./Figures/AdditionalRacketsDesign.PNG" style="zoom:75%;" />